Debugging the Smart Home

 e357de6a7faff925.png

-After you deploy your project, test that your Action controls the washer.
+After you deploy your project, test that your integration controls the washer.

 Test the washer